Jpipe001/METAR/README.md

 ---

-+ A chain of up to 100 Leds (WS2811 or WS2812 or NEOPIXELS), showing the Airport Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.
++ A chain of up to 100 Color changing Leds (WS2811 or WS2812 or NEOPIXELS), showing the Airport Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.

 ---